SpicychieF05/PyPass/README.md

 3. **Publish the release on GitHub**
   - Push your latest changes and tag the commit, e.g. `git tag v1.0.0` followed by `git push --tags`.
   - Open *GitHub → Releases → Draft a new release*.
-  - Select the tag, add a title (e.g. `PyPass v1.0.0`), and paste the release notes.
+  - Select the tag, add a title (e.g. `PyPass v1.0.0`), vand paste the release notes.
   - Attach `PyPass.exe` (and the optional `.zip` plus checksum file).
   - Mark the release as pre-release if you want early testers first.